exercism/v3/languages/c/reference/implementing-a-concept-exercise.md

 ## Inspiration

-When implementing an exercise, it can be very useful to look at already implemented [C exercises][exercises].
+When implementing an exercise, it can be very useful to look at already implemented C exercises.
 You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that concept.

 ## Help